callum-b/oldfieldpipelines/MacOS_README.md

 ## Step 1: Install Miniconda (if not already installed)

-Open your browser and go to: https://docs.conda.io/en/latest/miniconda.html
+Open your browser and go to: https://www.anaconda.com/docs/getting-started/miniconda/install#mac-os and scroll down to "Quickstart install instructions"

-Download the Miniconda installer for macOS (Apple M1/M2 or Intel) — choose the right one for your machine.

 Open Terminal (search “Terminal” in Spotlight).

-Run the downloaded installer, something like:

-bash ~/Downloads/Miniconda3-latest-MacOSX-arm64.sh

-Follow the prompts and say yes to adding it to your PATH.
+Copy and paste the installation code (watch out, there should be two options: Apple Silicon or Intel, depending on the hardware of your Mac.
+If your Mac is M1/M2 then choose Apple Silicon, otherwise look it up.)

 Close and reopen the Terminal.